apiggy0204/udacity-front-end-development/responsive-web-design-fundamentals/README.md

 ### Responsive Button

-Allow a button to resize if the content inside of it is bigger than itself.
+Allow a button to resize if the content inside is bigger than itself.

 ~~~css
 nav a, button {